SeidenGroup/pfgrep/README.md

 ## Usage

-The first argument is a (PCRE) regular expression and all subsequent arguments are filenames (IFS style) of physical file members.
-The full path to members must be specified; it does not yet recurse into just a file.
+The first argument is a (PCRE) regular expression and all subsequent arguments are filenames (IFS style) of physical file members, symbolic links to members, or if recursion is enabled, directories/files/members that contain these.

 For information on PCRE regex syntax, consult [PCRE docs][pcre2syntax].